 I could have picked so many other games for this list.
 I could have categorised them by genre.
 I could have gone back 30+ years.
 There are many things that I did not do.

-It’s basically an impossible task to define the best games and whether the PC version is the absolute best way to play.
+It’s basically an impossible task to define the best PC games of all time and whether the PC version is the absolute best way to play.
 Especially when you’re comparing games across decades of PC gaming.
 But alas, I have tried to create a credible list worthy of your judgment.
 One that seems (mostly) relevant to 2023.

 Got it?
 Good.
 Let’s get into my largely subjective list of the 10 best PC games of all time.
 Don’t like what I’ve picked?
 Write your own damn list in the comments, pilgrim.